satisfactorymodding/UnrealProjectGenerator/README.md

 ## Contents

-`FactoryGame` is the Unreal Engine 4 project which contains all the blueprints in the game.
+`FactoryGame` is the Unreal Engine 4.21.2 project which contains all the blueprints in the game version 101665.

 `Headers` contains the `CommunityResources\Headers.zip`, a bit modified, and the generated cpp files